-The Panasonic Lumix DC-GH5 and the Nikon D500 are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and January 2016.
+The Panasonic Lumix DC-GH5 and the Nikon D500 are two enthusiast cameras that were officially introduced, respectively, in January 2017 and January 2016.
 The GH5 is a mirrorless interchangeable lens camera, while the D500 is a DSLR.
 The cameras are based on a Four Thirds (GH5) and an APS-C sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Nikon provides 20.7 MP.

-The side-by-side display below illustrates the physical size and weight of the Panasonic GH5 and the Nikon D500.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GH5 – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Panasonic GH5 and the Nikon D500 are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GH5 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is notably larger (24 percent) than the Panasonic GH5.
 Moreover, the D500 is markedly heavier (19 percent) than the GH5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.